Theedzith/Quiz/README.md

-An interactive quiz game u can do in an hour
+An interactive quiz game u can do in an hour with html css and js